Millennium (2015 comic book): Events

 Fox Mulder attends a parole hearing for Monte Propps, a serial killer he helped to apprehend in the late 1980s.
 Propps' method of killing involved brainwashing his kidnapped victims until they were willing to commit suicide by drowning; however he is now seen as a model reformee and is released.
 Shortly afterwards, Mulder meets with Frank Black, who warns him of the dangers of the offender's freedom.
 The two visit the released man's halfway house, arriving shortly after his parole officer; inside they find Propps drowned in his bath.
-In an alley outside, they parole officer is also found dead, with the ouroboros symbol of the Millennium Group tattooed on her neck.
+In an alley outside, the parole officer is also found dead, with the ouroboros symbol of the Millennium Group tattooed on her neck.
 A child in the alley momentarily speaks to Black with the voice of a demonic entity he recognises, warning of impending disaster.

 Black attempts to locate further information about the Millennium Group's activity, having believed them defeated in 1999.
 He finds that his access to their old computer systems still works, and learns that they may know the whereabouts of his daughter Jordan.
 Spurred on by several momentary encounters with similarly demonic beings, Black returns to his home town of Seattle, Washington.
 As he visits the grave of his wife Catherine, he is tranquillised and apprehended by Group members.
 Waking in captivity, he learns that they seek his help against the same demonic forces he has been encountering—and that Jordan is now a willing initiate of the Group.
 She has now begun to powerfully manifest visions of the future, similar to Black's ability to see the past through others' eyes.

 Mulder follows Black to Seattle, arriving at the abandoned ruins of Black's old family home, where he is confronted by the powerful demon Lucy Butler.
 Black arrives to find Mulder struggling against her attempts to control him, and she threatens to kill them both, before Jordan arrives to intervene.
 Butler, now appearing in her full demonic form, is eventually banished by Jordan's psychic abilities.
 Jordan leaves again, knowing that the Group will need this power, as Mulder unsuccessfully tries to persuade Black to rejoin the FBI.
 Watching this is a black cat, which shapeshifts into Butler's human guise, who vows to wait "a millennium" for revenge.